EfeKN/Learn-Smart/README.md

 1. Create a .env file inside the `frontend` folder, then populate it with the following string: `BACKEND_API_URL=http://backend:8000/api`
 2. Make sure you create a .env file inside the `backend` folder as described above.
 3. Create a .env file inside Learn-Smart project folder and populate it with the followin string: `ROOT_PASSWORD=dlheEG1tePhA6P5` you can change the password as you wish
-4. Make sure docker is running and run the following command line: "docker compose up".
+4. Make sure docker is running and run the following command line: `docker compose up`.
-5. If you make changes to the database do: "docker compose rm" and "docker volume rm learn-smart_my-db" then do "docker compose up"
+5. If you make changes to the database do: `docker compose rm` and `docker volume rm learn-smart_my-db` then do `docker compose up`
-6. If you get an error indicating that port 3306 is being used, stop mysql in your machine or change the port in the docker-compose.yml as "3307:3306".
+6. If you get an error indicating that port 3306 is being used, stop mysql in your machine or change the port in the docker-compose.yml as `3307:3306`.

 # Clean